 The Chapel Steward Student Leadership Program is designed to help students develop holistically as disciples in the faith.
 University co-chaplains will mentor you in the areas of worship, devotion, praise, compassion and justice ministries on campus, and you will have the opportunity to be involved in organizing programs and spiritual life activities.

-The Religion major at UIndy focuses upon the Judeo-Christian tradition, with opportunities to study other faith traditions and to explore interdisciplinary studies of religion.
-With only 27 hours needed to complete a religion major, many students double major in religion and a broad range of other fields, from English Literature to Psychology.
+The religion major at UIndy focuses upon the Judeo-Christian tradition, with opportunities to study other faith traditions and to explore interdisciplinary studies of religion.
+With only 27 hours needed to complete a religion major, many students double major in religion and a broad range of other fields, from English literature to psychology.

-As a Pre-Theology major, you’ll take a variety of courses in Biblical studies, church history, theology and Greek, as well as several liberal arts courses.
+In the pre-theology concentration, you’ll take a variety of courses in Biblical studies, church history, theology and Greek, as well as several liberal arts courses.
 This major prepares students for seminary in a variety of Christian denominations.

 The Lantz Center for Christian Vocations